Karl Bub founded this company in 1851 in Nüremberg,

 and were primarily considered to be pure toys made for the enjoyment of children.

 Bub also made some very unique

-animated operating accessories, such as an operating turntable that paused a special clockwork locomotive after it
+animated operating accessories in 'O' gauge, such as an operating turntable that paused a special clockwork locomotive after it

 arrived on the turntable, rotated the table 180 degrees and then restarted the clockwork locomotive.
 Another item